|Birthdate:||April 25, 1993|

 |First Career Cup Start:||February 23, 2014 (Daytona)|

-One year after his impressive debut with Hendrick Motorsports, the team has named Alex Bowman full-time driver of the No. 88 Chevrolet in the Monster Energy NASCAR Cup Series with a 19-race majority sponsorship from Nationwide beginning in 2018.
+One year after his impressive debut with Hendrick Motorsports, the team named Alex Bowman the full-time driver of the No. 88 Chevrolet in the NASCAR Cup Series beginning in 2018.

-Bowman, 24, piloted the No. 88 Chevrolet SS in 10 of the final 18 Cup races in 2016 in place of injured driver Dale Earnhardt Jr. The Tucson, Arizona, native debuted July 17, 2016, at New Hampshire and went on to earn three top-10 finishes with the team including a sixth-place result at Phoenix, where he won the pole position and led a race-high 194 laps.
+In 2016, Bowman piloted the No. 88 in 10 of the final 18 Cup races in place of injured driver Dale Earnhardt Jr. The Tucson, Arizona, native made his debut in the No. 88 on July 17 at New Hampshire and went on to earn three top-10 finishes with the team, including a sixth-place result at Phoenix, where he won the pole position and led a race-high 194 laps.